 - Incident Controller: This is usually the Chief Executive or an appointed deputy and will coordinate the council’s response during all stages of a Major Incident

 - Borough Emergency Control Centre: This is a designated location from which all the activities involved by various council departments can be coordinated

 - Local Authority Liaison Officer (LALO): This officer attends the scene of an incident to liaise with the Emergency Services

 - Emergency Response Officer (ERO): All departments that may have a role in responding to an emergency have a nominated officer.
-This officer holds a pager and can be alerted and called out as required
+This officer can be alerted and called out as required

 - Rest Centre Manager: Runs the rest centre which residents attend if they have to evacuate and relay any issues to the Borough Emergency Control Centre

 - Rest Centre Volunteers: These are council officers that assist residents with their needs at a Rest Centre

 - During a major incident the council will maintain their normal day-to-day services to the local community.
 If the council itself is affected by the emergency, this will be managed in accordance with the Haringey Council Business Continuity Plan.

 Activities the council may undertake during an emergency:

 - Provide support to the Emergency Services